Meeting Time: February 11, 2021 at 5:30pm PST

 • Default_avatar

-Jonathan Modrow about 3 years ago
+Jonathan Modrow almost 4 years ago

 It is important to note that climate change is science fact, something that we must address, and the goal of carbon neutrality is not only noble but also entirely essential.
 However, the city's statistics seem to point out that the impact of this ordinance are exceedingly small affording time for a more nuanced approach.